 A study by the Center on Budget and Policy Priorities found that a $20 billion cut in food stamp benefits would result in 1.7 million more people experiencing food insecurity, including 700,000 children.
 The study also found that the cut would lead to an increase in hunger, with an estimated 1.2 million more people experiencing hunger.

-• Increased food insecurity: Families and individuals receiving food stamps may face greater difficulty affording nutritious food, leading to food insecurity and an increased risk of hunger.
+- Increased food insecurity: Families and individuals receiving food stamps may face greater difficulty affording nutritious food, leading to food insecurity and an increased risk of hunger.

-• Compromised nutritional intake: Reduced food stamp benefits could force people to make difficult choices between purchasing healthy food and other essential expenses, potentially leading to a compromised nutritional intake and increased health risks.
+- Compromised nutritional intake: Reduced food stamp benefits could force people to make difficult choices between purchasing healthy food and other essential expenses, potentially leading to a compromised nutritional intake and increased health risks.

-• Negative health outcomes: Inadequate nutrition can exacerbate existing health conditions and contribute to the development of new ones, particularly among vulnerable populations such as children and the elderly.
+- Negative health outcomes: Inadequate nutrition can exacerbate existing health conditions and contribute to the development of new ones, particularly among vulnerable populations such as children and the elderly.

-• Economic consequences: Food insecurity can have long-term economic consequences, as individuals may struggle to maintain employment, have reduced productivity, and experience increased healthcare costs.
+- Economic consequences: Food insecurity can have long-term economic consequences, as individuals may struggle to maintain employment, have reduced productivity, and experience increased healthcare costs.

-Impact of Food Stamp Reduction on Food Insecurity and Hunger
+Food Stamp Reduction | Impact on Food Insecurity | Impact on Hunger |

-$20 billion1.7 million more people experiencing food insecurity1.2 million more people experiencing hunger
+$20 billion | 1.7 million more people experiencing food insecurity | 1.2 million more people experiencing hunger |

 The reduction in food stamp benefits would have a disproportionate impact on certain groups of people, such as children, the elderly, and people with disabilities.
 These groups are already more likely to experience food insecurity and hunger, and the reduction in benefits would only make the situation worse.